shamim1258/Shamim/Technology/Python/advance_python.md

 **Important Points to Remember :**
 -  [Higher Order Function](functions.md)
-   -  These function return iterables so cannot be resued and return value only once so to store
+   -  These function return iterables so cannot be resued and return value only once so to store get this in list `list(map())`
    -  Function like `map(), filter(), sorted()` are not executed when called with arguments but it is executed when the calling variable is used to retrive the output values.
 ^
     var = map(lambda x : x ** 2, (1, 2, 3))